 - In 2013/14, disabled people had a lower engagement rate (72.4%) than non-disabled people (79.1%) in the arts, visiting heritage sites, museums, galleries and libraries.

-Above statistics taken from the Papworth Trust – UK Disability facts and figures report 2014
+Statistics taken from the Papworth Trust report – Disability in the United Kingdom 2014